+The algorithms in Section~\ref{subsec:estimation} stand valid, with some minor and convenient changes.
+Since we only need to build the functions once, and not once per iteration, we may employ more expensive and accurate approximations.
+In particular, $W_{\bm{\theta}}''$ can be evaluated without approximations.
+More sophisticated procedures should replace trapezoidal rules and linear interpolations.
+On the other hand, \thref{alg:empirical-w-grid} is no longer required.
+Instead, we may employ a root-finding algorithm to invert the automorphism $t$.

-Altogether, the computation of the derivatives contained in both recurrences allow to form a dataset of graph dots that is compatible with the shape of a Williamson transform.
-Points $\{(x_j, W_j, W_j')\}_{j = 1}^{m + 1}$ could be input to the shape-preserving ~\cite{Schumaker1983} interpolation procedure by~\citeauthor{Schumaker1983}, which would guarantee that the resulting quadratic spline is 2-monotone over the whole domain.
-However, in general, the second derivative of such a spline would not be continuous, which would hinder the simulation process, since the density of an EVC is connected to $W''$.
-In practice, for the intended use of this approximation, shape preservation is not mandatory and smoothness and general accuracy are preferred.
+The interpolation points of $A_{\bm{\theta}}$ could be input to the shape-preserving interpolation procedure by~\citeauthor{Schumaker1983}, which would guarantee that the resulting spline is convex over the whole domain~\cite{Schumaker1983}.
+However, in general, the second derivative of such a spline would not be continuous, which would hinder the simulation process.
+In practice, we recommend smoothness and accuracy over shape preservation, provided a sufficiently fine interpolation grid is used.